-As we have outlined in prior articles, states such as California, Colorado, and New York are actively implementing regulations that will enforce compliance regulations concerning the management of personal information.
+As we have outlined in prior articles, states such as California, Colorado, and New York are actively implementing regulations that will enforce compliance regulations concerning the management of personal information with reasonable security.
 Like cybersecurity itself, legislation is a dynamic process and states continue to tweak and add amendments to the existing laws.
 We have outlined some of the updates below.

 California Consumer Protection Act

 Of the forthcoming state-initiated privacy acts, none are more sweeping and encompassing than the California Consumer Privacy Act (CCPA) that will become law on January 1, 2020.
 Like Europe’s GDPR, the California set of regulations applies to any company that deals with the personal information of California residents, regardless of where they are geographically located.
 Due to the state’s large population and influence, the legislation could become the template for a nationwide de facto standard.
 This is one of the reasons why any company that handles the personal data of U.S. citizens needs to be aware of its requirements.